Academic Posters

 Head to the 'Design' tab, click 'Slide Size' on the far right, and then click 'Page Setup'.

-Enter the width and height that your poster needs to be (dimensions can be found below the two screenshots).
-If you need to change the orientation of your Poster, you can click any of the two buttons under the 'Orientation' and 'Slides' option, the button to the left is for Portrait, and the button to the right is Landscape, when you are happy, click 'OK', and then click the 'Scale' option.
+If you need to change the orientation of your Poster, you can click one of the two buttons under the 'Orientation' setting, specifically the 'Slides' option, the button to the left is for Portrait, and the button to the right is Landscape.
+(Screenshots with ALT text and further instructions can be found below).

 - A0